k2view-academy/K2View-Academy/articles/TDM/tdm_gui/19_task_synthetic_data_generation.md

    Notes:

    - Click the **Advanced** setting to select only one LU for the task, since **AI-based training and generation tasks can run on one LU only**.
-   - You can select each one of the **Policy for fetching data** options, i.e. the task can either extract the entities  from the source environment, or  can get pre-extracted entities from the Test Data Store.
+   - You can select each one of the **Policy for fetching data** options, that is, the task can either extract the entities from the source environment or get pre-extracted entities from the Test Data Store.

 2. Open the **Subset** form and define the [entity subset](15a_entity_subset.md) for the AI training process.
 For example, training the AI with customers based in NY.

 3. Open the **Target** form and select the [AI training](17a_task_target_component_entities.md) option.